Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: Diffusion MRI through a bird's eye

 The average $\langle \dots \rangle$ in the definition (\ref{Dinst}) is actually a {\it double average}: (i) over the Brownian {\it paths} in the vicinity (of size $\sim L(t)$) of any given initial point $\r_0 \equiv \r(t)|_{t=0}$, yielding the local coarse-grained diffusivity value $D(\r_0)$; and (ii) over the {\it ensemble} of random walkers (spins) originating from all possible initial points $\r_0$.
 Because of the ensemble average, the measured diffusion characteristics, such as Eq.~(\ref{Dinst}), describe a macroscopic sample \emph{as a whole}.
 They do not belong to any given Brownian path, but rather emerge as a result of averaging (i) over all possible Brownian paths that could be taken by a given molecule, and (ii) over the initial positions of all molecules in a sample.

 Upon taking into account increasing length scales, the effective voxel-averaged $\Dinst(t)$ {\it flows} towards the tortuosity limit $\Dinf$, starting, as in our example, from the ``microscopic" $D_0 > \Dinf$.
-We used the term ``to flow" because the above picture mimics the {\it renormalization group flow} \cite{wilson1983,cardy-book} according to which the gradual evolution of a physically important parameter, such an elementary particle charge or an effective mass, occurs as a function of the coarse-graining length scale, from the high-energy = short distance scale, down to the low-energy parameters relevant for the more macroscopic description.
+We used the term ``to flow" because the above picture mimics the {\it renormalization group flow} \cite{wilson1983,cardy-book} according to which the gradual evolution of a physically important parameter, such an elementary particle charge or an effective mass, occurs as a function of the coarse-graining length scale, from the high-energy = short-distance scale, down to the low-energy parameters relevant for the macroscopic description. \footnote{ \new We also note that the renormalization group flow can have {\it fixed points}, i.e., microscopic parameter sets for which the effective parameters do not change with the increasing coarse-graining scale.
+Approaching the asymptotically normal diffusion with a finite $\Dinf$ is a Gaussian fixed point, which is what happens for most structural arrangements; one can say that diffusion is most tissues is a continuous family of Gaussian fixed points (for each realization of microscopic tissue architecture).
+An example of a non-Gaussian fixed point is the so-called anomalous diffusion, cf. Sec.~\ref{sec:fixedpoint}. \keep }\mpar{new footnote \ref{ftn:fixedpoint}}

 Looking back, there was nothing special about requiring the disks to be impermeable (the black regions could have corresponded to some medium with diffusion coefficient $D_1 \neq D_0$); we could have used objects of a non-disk shape, and/or with non-sharp boundaries.
 Generally, as long as the random walkers can, in the limit $t\to\infty$, reach any point in a given ``compartment", the above coarse-graining picture applies to this compartment.
 If a voxel contains multiple non-exchanging compartments, it applies to them separately, with the net signal given by a sum of their contributions.